sysypoh/sysypoh.github.io/index.md

 ## About me
 Over 5 years of professional developer experience and over 10 years in IT industry.
-Proficient in MVC architecture.
-Interests in test-driven development, and DevOps.
-Framework worked on Laravel, .NET
+I also have a total experience of 5 Years.
+I have deep knowledge in system development and best programming practices such as agile and software design.
+I have deep knowledge in .NET Core and Laravel

 My [LinkedIn profile](https://www.linkedin.com/in/soo-yong-poh-07210740/)